Hierarchical Causal Models: Theory

 \section{Theory}

 We demonstrated with the three graphs of \Cref{fig:hcm_motifs} how collapsing, augmenting and marginalizing can be used for hierarchical causal ID.
 In this section we elaborate the key assumptions behind these steps, and explain how they can be used on hierarchical causal models with arbitrary graphs.
+Note the notation introduced in this section is also summarized in \Cref{table:notation}.